Creepy Creatures

 Creepy Creatures is the first book in R. L. Stine's Goosebumps Graphix series.
 It is a comic book that contains three stories; The Werewolf of Fever Swamp adapted by Gabriel Hernandez, The Scarecrow Walks At Midnight adapted by Greg Ruth and The Abominable Snowman of Pasadena adapted by Scott Morse, all based on the Goosebumps books by R. L. Stine.
-The book was first published on September 1st, 2006 by Scholastic in The United States.
+The book was first published on September 1, 2006 by Scholastic in the United States.

 Plot summary

 The Werewolf of Fever Swamp

 Grady and his family the Tuckers move into a house next to Fever Swamp in Florida.
 Grady finds and convinces his parents to let him keep a large wolf-like stray dog for a pet which he names Wolf, but when something has broken into the deer pen in Grady's yard and killed one of the animals, his father Mr. Tucker decides that the stray had to be taken to the pound.
 Grady helps the dog flee before his dad can capture it.
 That night, Grady hears the howling again and explores Fever Swamp to get to the bottom of things.
 He encounters Will Blake, one of his friends, who is slowly turning into a werewolf under the full moon.
-The newly changed werewolf bites Grady, but the assault is cut short when Wolf attacks and kills Will.
+The newly changed werewolf bites Grady, but the assault is cut short when Wolf attacks and chases away Will.
 On the night of the next full moon, Grady transforms into a werewolf and joins Wolf in hunting.